Quantum Reservoir Computing for Realized Volatility Forecasting: Introduction

-Our research aims to showcase the proof of concept and capability of quantum machine learning in real-world time series analysis, particularly in financial forecasting.
-We benchmark our quantum model against several classical models, including the \texttt{HAR} and \texttt{HARX} models, as well as traditional neural network algorithms.
-By leveraging a comprehensive set of features, including market microstructure and macroeconomic variables, we explore whether quantum nonlinear models can more effectively capture the intricate relationships governing market volatility.
-Prior research, such as that by~\citet{alaminos2022forecasting} and~\citet{thakkar2023improved}, has demonstrated the potential of quantum machine learning in financial forecasting, suggesting that quantum models may eventually outperform classical machine learning algorithms, particularly when dealing with large datasets and complex patterns.

-The remainder of the paper is organized as follows.
-Section~\ref{sec: technical_background} outlines the essential technical background, bridging concepts from both financial econometrics and quantum computing to facilitate interdisciplinary understanding.
+The paper is organized as follows.
+Section~\ref{sec: technical_background} outlines the classical models, including traditional regression methods and machine learning models, for realized volatility forecasting.
 Sec.~\ref{sec: Proposed QRC} demonstrates our method of volatility forecasting with quantum reservoir computing.
+If you are not familiar with quantum computing, Sect.
+Appendix~\ref{sec: quantum computing} gives a brief discussion of the principle of quantum computing, bridging concepts from both financial econometrics and quantum computing to facilitate interdisciplinary understanding.
 Sec.~\ref{sec: Empirical Results} compares our results with other volatility forecasting strategies, before concluding discussions in Sec.~\ref{sec: conclusions and outlook}.